Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Brandon Henry - RBC Capital Markets LLC

 Okay.
 And just one last question for me.
 ASTRO has recently released their proposal for episodic or kind of bundled payments.
-In that proposal, they talked about eliminating the reimbursement differential for various modalities for radiation oncology.
+And in that proposal, they talk about eliminating the reimbursement differential for various modalities for radiation oncology.
 So can you talk about your expectations for the timing of that program to start?
-And then how are you thinking about a potential similar reimbursement for the different mortalities?
-How will that impact Varian's business and, specifically, Proton Therapy, which I think has historically had a premium reimbursement?
+And then how are you thinking about a potential similar reimbursement for the different modalities?
+How will that impact Varian's business, and specifically, proton therapy, which I think has historically had a premium reimbursement?
 Thanks.

 Dow R. Wilson - Varian Medical Systems, Inc.